WallarooLabs/wally/testing/performance/apps/python/market_spread/PERFORMANCE_TESTING_PYTHON_MARKET_SPREAD.md

 cd orchestration/terraform
 ```

 You will have to replace `<YOUR-CLUSTER-NAME>` with the name you want to give your cluster in the command below.
-We will be starting a 3 machine cluster `wallaroo-leader-1` for the initial Market Spread Wallaroo worker, `wallaroo-follower-1` for the NBBO/Orders senders, and `wallaroo-follower-2` for Giles Receiver and the Metrics UI.
+We will be starting a 3 machine cluster `wallaroo-leader-1` for the initial Market Spread Wallaroo worker, `wallaroo-follower-1` for the NBBO/Orders senders, and `wallaroo-follower-2` for Data Receiver and the Metrics UI.
 You can increase the number provided to `num_followers` for each additional Wallaroo worker you plan to test if testing more than a single worker.

 The following command will spin up the cluster: